 What Is The Best Time Of Year To Visit Yosemite?

-The Best Time of Year To Avoid Crowds
+Winter in Yosemite: The Best Time of Year To Avoid Crowds

 November — March

 Smaller crowds are one of the best perks of visiting Yosemite in the winter months.
-During the winter, average temperatures range from the mid-40s to the low 20s.
-For those who love winter sports, this is your best time of year to visit Yosemite.
+During the winter, average temperatures (°F) range from the mid-40s to the low 20s.
+For those who love winter sports, this is the best time of year to visit Yosemite.

-Beyond snow sports and fewer crowds, winter is the only time of year that guests can see the unique phenomenon, the Horestailfall Firefall in Yosemite Valley.
-This natural beauty can normally be seen during the last two weeks of February at the Horsetail Fall located on the eastern edge of El Capitan.
+Beyond snow sports and fewer crowds, winter is the only time of year guests can see the Horsetail Fall Firefall, a unique phenomenon in Yosemite Valley.
+This natural beauty is normally visible during the last two weeks of February at the Horsetail Fall located on the eastern edge of El Capitan.
 On clear evenings as the sun is setting, the light reflects on the waterfall causing it to glow with vibrant oranges and yellows that look like fire.
 Check out NPS.com for more details.

-The Best Time of Year To See Waterfalls
+Spring in Yosemite: The Best Time of Year To See Waterfalls

 April — May

-Trail hiking becomes accessible during the Spring starting in lower elevations like Yosemite Valley and Hetch Hetchy.
+Trail hiking becomes accessible during spring starting in lower elevations like Yosemite Valley and Hetch Hetchy.
 As the temperatures warm, snow and ice melt and more trails become passable.
 Depending on the amount of sun the trail gets during the day, some patches may still have snow and ice on them, so watch your step.

-The Best Time of Year For Camping
+Summer in Yosemite: The Best Time of Year For Camping

 June — August

 Summer in Yosemite brings with it complete access to the park.
-This is the only time of year that all roads will be accessible.
-Temperatures average in the 80s during the day and 40s during the night.
-Depending on your elevation, you can see daytime temperatures in the 70s in the mountains or the 90s in the valleys.
+This time of year, all roads will be accessible.
+Temperatures (°F) average in the 80s during the day and 40s during the night.
+Depending on your elevation, you can see daytime temperatures reach the 70s in the mountains or the 90s in the valleys.

 We recommend visiting Tuolumne Meadows off of Tioga Road during these months.
-The elevation is about 4000 feet higher than the ever-popular Yosemite Valley which makes for much cooler temperatures.
-The Meadows are also filled with beautiful wildflowers during the Summer months.
+The elevation is about 4000 feet higher than the ever-popular Yosemite Valley, which makes for much cooler temperatures.
+The Meadows are also filled with beautiful wildflowers during the summer months.

-The Best Time of Year For Hiking
+Autumn in Yosemite: The Best Time of Year For Hiking

 September – October

 The further into October, the higher the risk for road closures.
 October 15th is noted as the last day for overnight parking on Tioga and Glacier Point Roads due to the threat of snowstorms.
 Before this date, you may see temporary closures for smaller snowfalls.
-But after the first heavy snowstorm (normally between mid-October and mid-November), seasonal roads such as Tioga Road begin closing for the season.
-Also, several of the waterfalls in Yosemite Valley will have dried up by Fall.
+But after the first heavy snowstorm, normally between mid-October and mid-November, seasonal roads such as Tioga Road begin closing for the season.
+Also, several of the waterfalls in Yosemite Valley will have dried up by fall.